 Subp.
-19. Administrative review.
+21. Administrative review.

-- A. Administrative review by the United States Department of Health and Human Services may be available for parties aggrieved by an order of the MNsure board. - B. An appeal under this part must be filed with the United States Department of Health and Human Services and MNsure within 30 days of the date of the appeal decision according to the process required under the applicable federal regulations. - 19.21 Subp.
-20. Judicial review.
-An appellant may seek judicial review to the extent it is available by law.
+A. Administrative review by the United States Department of Health and

+Human Services may be available for parties aggrieved by an order of the MNsure board.

+B. An appeal under this part must be filed with the United States Department of Health and Human Services and MNsure within 30 days of the date of the appeal decision according to the process required under the applicable federal regulations.

+Subp.
+2022.
+Judicial review.
+An appellant may seek judicial review to the extent it is available under Minnesota Statutes, section 62V.05, subdivision 6, paragraphs (e) through (i) or as otherwise allowed by law.